 Thank you for your interest in studying mechanical engineering!
 This information is intended for currently enrolled CSU students who have begun coursework.
 If you’re a recently admitted student, but have not yet begun courses, you should contact the Office of Admissions for change of major inquiries.

-Please take this survey to determine whether you are eligible to change your major to Mechanical Engineering.
+Take this survey to determine whether you are eligible to automatically change your major to Mechanical Engineering.

-Credit on an AP test for a course is sufficient for any C or B- or better grade requirement.
+Credit on an AP test for a course is sufficient for any B- or better grade requirement.

 If you are currently taking courses to meet the change of major requirements, you will need to wait until your final grades post on RAMweb to confirm your eligibility and start the COM process.